A scalable framework for learning from implicit user feedback to improve natural language understanding in large-scale conversational AI systems: Introduction

 For a conversational AI or digital assistant system \cite{kepuska2018next}, Natural Language Understanding (NLU) is an established component that produces semantic interpretations of a user request, which typically involves analysis in terms of domain, intent, and slot \cite{el2014extending}.
 For instance, the request \emph{``Play a song by Taylor Swift"} can be interpreted as falling within the scope of \emph{Music} domain with \emph{Play Song} intent and \emph{Taylor Swift} identified for \emph{Artist} slot.

-Improving the accuracy of the NLU component is important for satisfactory end-to-end user experience.
 Without an accurate semantic understanding of the user request, a conversational AI system cannot fulfill the request with a satisfactory response or action.
-As one of the most upstream components in the runtime workflow \cite{sarikaya2017technology}, NLU's errors also have a wider blast radius that propagates to all subsequent downstream components, such as dialog management, routing logic to back-end applications, and language generation.
+As one of the most upstream components in the runtime workflow \cite{sarikaya2017technology}, NLU's errors also have a wider blast radius that propagate to all subsequent downstream components, such as dialog management, routing logic to back-end applications, and language generation.

-A straight-forward way to improve NLU is through human annotations.
-For example, we can mine the user requests that resulted in unsatisfactory user experience and make ground-truth annotations on those requests that produced incorrect NLU outputs, which can be used as additional supervision data for improving the models or rule engines within NLU.
-However, this approach is labor-intensive and expensive.
-It requires at least multiple tiers of annotations (e.g., end user experience, error attribution, and semantic interpretation), and it is hard to consider all underlying contextual conditions.
-It is also limited by the existing annotation guidelines that may not accurately reflect user expectations.
+A straight-forward way to improve NLU is through human annotations, but they are labor-intensive and expensive.
+Such annotations require at least multiple tiers of annotations (e.g., end user experience, error attribution, and semantic interpretation), and it is hard to consider all relevant contextual conditions.
+They are also limited by the existing annotation guidelines that may be outdated or that may not accurately reflect user expectations.
 Due to these limitations, leveraging user feedback, both implicit and explicit, from real production systems is emerging as a new area of research.

-In this paper, we propose a scalable and automatic approach for improving NLU by leveraging implicit user feedback, with an insight that user interaction data and dialog context have rich information embedded from which user satisfaction and intention can be inferred.
-For instance, while interacting with a conversational AI system, dissatisfied users might often choose to intervene by stopping the system response in the middle and rephrasing the previous request to make it clearer with less room for ambiguous interpretation (see Figure \ref{fig:example_intro}).